tangleMesh/chatbot/README.md

         content: "The actual message to be shown",
         link: "https://google.com/", // the link the user get's redirected to
-        openNewTab: true, // if the user should open this page in a new tab (external) or not (internal) }
+        openNewTab: true, // if the user should open this page in a new tab (external) or not (internal)
+        isEventLink: true, // if this is a native link (`isEventLink=false`) or if only a event should be fired once the button has clicked (event-name: click)
+    }

 ## Events

-There exists an event that informs you about any interaction the user has made with your chatbot:
+There exists two events that informs you about any interaction the user has made with your chatbot:

     <tanglemesh-chatbot
         title="Example chatbot"